silshack/summer2017/_posts/kmorbitzer/2017-06-05-kmorbitzer-class-reflection.md

 ---
 layout: post
 author: kmorbitzer
-title: "Kathryn's class reflection:
+title: "Kathryn's class reflection"
 ---

 I’ve learned a lot in this class so far, but it’s been challenging.
 The first lightbulb that went on for me was during our first exercise, the turtle drawing.
 I drew a castle and it was quite simple, but to make it symmetrical took a lot of time.
 That being the first program I have done, it made me realize how much concentration and precision is needed for programming.

 ```python
 tina.speed(30)